Canon 1D Mark II vs M100

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Canon M100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D Mark II: